shabbyrobe/amiss/doc/selecting.rst

     ));

-And also like :ref:`clauses`, you can also write your order expression in raw sql.
+And also like :ref:`clauses`, you can write your order expression in raw sql.
 Using this method, no field mapping is performed:

 .. code-block:: php